 Daniela is a Master’s graduate in the degree program Usability Engineering at Rhine-Waal University of Applied Sciences.
 Art-Glove was born out of a personal need of Daniela´s mother, who was diagnosed with RA.
 This motivated Daniela to create a product that could help to relieve the disease.
 The university gave Daniela an opportunity to develop the product and also to gain programming, testing and prototyping knowledge.
 She also spent many hours in the FabLab of the university, while developing and improving her first prototype.
-Daniela is in Art-Glove responsible for product design and business develelopment.
+Daniela is in Art-Glove responsible for product design and business development.

 Philippe Giacomo Vayda

 Philippe Giacomo Vayda is German and he graduated with a Bachelor’s degree in Cartography and Geomedia Engineering.
-During his bachelor studies he was part of a formula student team for three years.
-There he learned to design, build and validate race car components.
+During his bachelor studies he was part of a formula student racing team for three years.
+There he learned to design, build, and validate race car components.
 He also completed several internships in the field of car development.

 Philippe is a Master’s graduate in the program Usability Engineering at the Rhine-Waal University of Applied Sciences.
 Thanks to his education and experience, he has a wide range of technical, financial, aesthetic and testing knowledge, which he brings to the Art-Glove project.
 In addition, during his studies he understood the importance of including user context in the development of products.
 His role in Art-Glove is to provide mainly technical and functional support in order to achieve project goals.